 "Autism Basics and Roundabout Theory.
 Discussing the changing understanding of autism and the realisation that sensory and social overload underpin nearly all autistic struggles".

 12.30pm Katie Wilkins & Oliver Studdert, Irwin Mitchell

 In this session, Katie Wilkins and Oliver Studdert from Irwin Mitchell, will go through the general legal principles that underpins unregulated accommodation, what happens at transition at 18 before taking questions from the group at the end.

 2pm Nadine Tilbury, Norah Fry Disability Studies,

 "Substituted Parenting: What does this mean for learning-disabled parents in the family court context.
 This presentation will share the finding from this research, with judges, barristers, solicitors, guardians and advocates, about how the term 'substituted parenting' is being used in the family court and share recommendations to improve practice"

 Fri 10th Nov:

 11am Dementia Enquirers:

-"Dementia and Hope: This conversational style workshop hosted by Philly Hare and 3 people with dementia, will explore:
+"Dementia and Hope: This conversational style workshop hosted by Philly Hare and in conversation with Irene Donaldson, who is living with dementia, will explore:

 What it’s like to have dementia